bdevorem/lamby/README.md

 Lamby
 =====

-A Lambda Calculus interpreter, written in Python.
+A Lambda Calculus reducer, written in Python.
+Shorthand is not supported.
+Future work: turn the reducer into an interpreter, supporting numbers and arithmetic.

 ##Usage
+###Semantics:
+	lambda == \
+	variables == a-z or 0-9
+	lambda abstraction == \ variable . body

 ###To start the interpreter:
 	python lamby.py
 ###To interpret an expression: